jimbo51235/TomatoStepProgress/README.md

 TomatoStepProgress is a customizable Swift framework that shows a series of steps that the user has to complete and their current progress at the top of the view of each view controller.
 The following is a list of features.

 <ol>
-<li>Have options of blinking or not blinking the current step position.</li>
+<li>Have options of blinking or not blinking the current step position with two different colors.</li>
 <li>Adjust the speed of blinking the current step position.</li>
 <li>Adjust the diameter of the position circles and other settings.</li>
 </ol>

 <h2>Installation</h2>

 1. In order to use this framework, download the sample project.
 You will find the folder titled **TomatoStepProgressFramework**.
 Locate the Xcode file inside.
 And put this Xcode file in your Xcode project.
-Select your target and make sure you have **TomatoVerticalManiaFramework.framework** under General > Framworks, Libraries, and Embeded Content as shown below.
+Select your target and make sure you have **TomatoStepProgress.framework** under General > Framworks, Libraries, and Embeded Content as shown below.

 ![](Screenshots/Screenshot_002.jpg)